 What we are trying to do is tighten two small screws that are visible, but practically inaccessible without removing the earcup from its frame.
 I had tried using the wrench directly, and later I tried securing the ring by cramming JB Weld into the tiny gap.
 Neither was successful, so I eventually had to take the headphones apart.
 I am not going to take my headphones entirely apart again, but I will use pictures and description to tell you what you need to know.

 The screwdriver and tweezers I used came from the Tekton 28301 bit set.
 I won’t be doing a review on it, but suffice it to say that I am very happy with the versatility, quality, price, and portability.

 To disassemble the headphones to the point where you can tighten the screws, first you will need to remove the earpad.
 There are some X2 models manufactured by Gibson that had earpads which were glued down.
 I have never owned these, and can’t help with this.
-But for people who purchased X2s made by Woox, X2HRs, or X2s that were produced by Gibson after responding to complaints about the glue, all you have to do is grip the earpad of the wobbly cup, and evenly and firmly pull it straight out.
+But for people who purchased X2s made by Woox, X2HRs, or X2s that were produced by Gibson after responding to complaints about the glue, all you have to do is grip the earpad evenly and firmly pull it straight out.